BSO

 Me, Jordan Williams and Micheline at the Haymarket in 2005.

-Regular readers know that while I strive to be a very spiritual person, I've never seen any human religion that any self-respecting deity would have anything to do with.
+Regular readers know that while I strive to be a very spiritual person, I've never really seen any human religion that any self-respecting deity would have anything to do with.
 While going through some ancient emails recently, I came across this interesting message from my friend Jordan Williams, referring to a piece I wrote about the dangers posed by those who replace reason with unproven religious dogma.
 Unfortunately, no complete version of my original essay is known to exist, although there is a long quote from it included in Williams' email.
 It also features a fascinating first hand account of a rock concert riot in downtown Springfield.

 From: William, Jordan R jrwilli3@bechtel.com